MaterializeInc/materialize/doc/user/content/ingest-data/mysql/mysql-azure-db.md

     );
     ```

-    - Replace `<host>` with your RDS endpoint.
-To find your RDS endpoint, select
+    - Replace `<host>` with your Azure DB endpoint.
-      your database in the RDS Console, and look under **Connectivity &
-      security**.

 1. Use the [`CREATE SOURCE`](/sql/create-source/) command to connect Materialize
-   to your RDS instance and start ingesting data:
+   to your Azure instance and start ingesting data:

     ```sql
     CREATE SOURCE mz_source